Greenroom-Robotics/ros_builder/README.md

 *This will be fast(er) to build but slow to upload.*

 * `yarn version --patch|minor|major`
-* `python3 scripts/docker-build.py --version 1.0.0 --arch amd64 --ros_distro jazzy`
+* `python3 scripts/docker-build.py --version 1.0.0 --arch amd64 --ros_distro iron`